raspberrypilearning/guess-the-flag/en/step_7.md

 + Add your new **clone flags** block to the end of the code that happens when the green flag is clicked.

---- challenge ---
 ### Challenge
-Can you make the flag sprites appear one by one?
++ Can you make the flag sprites appear one by one?
-Can you make each flag make a sound (such as a pop) when it appears?
++ Can you make each flag make a sound (such as a pop) when it appears?
---- /challenge ---

 [[[generic-scratch-sound-from-library]]]